Silan Butter Cake

 In a small bowl, pour dry yeast into room temperature milk, mix, and let sit for at least 10 minutes.

 While the yeast is sitting, in a stand mixer, add room temperature butter, sugar, and salt, and mix with the paddle until it becomes light and foamy.
 Scrap the bowl and then slowly mix in 2 eggs, one at a time.
 Slowly mix in the flour and the milk mixture to the butter mixture, alternating adding half of each at a time.
 When the dough begins to form, mix for one minute.

-Place the dough in a pan lined with greased parchment paper.
+Place the dough in a 8" square baking pan lined with greased parchment paper.
 Top with plastic wrap and rest in a warm place for at least one hour.